 Also, consider synonymous but commonly interchangeable terms like “digital/online/web marketing” to cover all your bases.
-Starting broadly captures the aforementioned head terms, and allows you to branch off into more specific search queries, or long-tail keywords.
+Starting broadly captures the main terms and allows you to branch off into more specific search queries or long-tail keywords.

-Expanding Your List
+6.2 Expanding Your List

 Once you’ve come up with your broader search topics, start thinking of more specific questions or search queries related to each one.
-To use the same example, a marketing agency may take their head terms and expand into keyword phrases that point more specifically toward their website. “local SEO experts”, “effective digital marketing services/software/consultation” or “how to advertise on Facebook”.
+To use the same example, a marketing agency may take their head terms and expand into keyword phrases that point more specifically toward their website: “local SEO experts,” “effective digital marketing services/software/consultation,” or “how to advertise on Facebook.”

 Let your imagination run a little wild, as the goal in this step is to build out all the terms you think may be relevant to your business.
-This isn’t your final list of keywords, but rather a catch-all of ideas that you think your target consumer may be searching online.
+This isn’t your final list of keywords, but rather a catch-all of ideas you think your target consumer may be searching online.
 You’ll narrow things down later.

 If you find yourself stumped on expanding your search terms, take a look at what Google suggests.
-When you search a particular query, scroll down to the bottom of the search results to find “Searches related to”, where Google will list other keyword phrases similar to your search:
+When you search a particular query, scroll down to the bottom of the search results to find “Searches related to,” where Google will list other keyword phrases similar to your search:

 There may also be a “People also ask” section inserted somewhere in the middle of the Google search results as well:

-Steal keywords from competitors
+6.3 Steal keywords from competitors

-Another tactic to building out your keyword list is to consider search terms your website, and your competitors’ websites, are already ranking for.
+Another tactic to building out your keyword list is to consider search terms your website and your competitors’ websites are already ranking for.
 If your site has been live for at least a few years, it may already rank for a few keywords (you may not be #1, but the goal is to get there!).

 If you’re feeling sneaky, you can let your competitors do the heavy lifting for you and snatch up keywords from their sites.
 There are many tools out there created for this sole purpose.

-Why don’t you ask the public ?!
+6.4 Why don’t you ask the public ?!

 So Anser The Public will find a whole heap of long-tail keywords for you, based on prepositions that people will commonly use in their search queries.

-But what’s really cool, is it also comes up with suggestions based on questions such as ‘what’, ‘which’, ‘where’, ‘how’, ‘are’ etc.
+But what’s cool is it also comes up with suggestions based on ‘what,’ ‘which,’ ‘where,’ ‘how,’ ‘are,’ etc.

 Since the Hummingbird update, Google has placed increasing emphasis on content that answers people’s questions.

-And even better, if you provide a concise, authoritative answer you may even achieve a coveted Featured Snippet listing (position zero in the search results, above number one!)
+And even better, if you provide a concise, authoritative answer, you may even achieve a coveted Featured Snippet listing (position zero in the search results, above number one!)

 When you’ve come up with what you consider your most relevant search terms and phrases, there are online resources to help you refine your list based on internet trends and consumer behavior.